brug-be/railsgirls_guide/materials/create_rails_app.md

 get "/pages/second_page" => 'pages#second_page'
 {% endhighlight %}

+* Make some changes on the page and open [http://localhost:3000/pages/second_page](http://localhost:3000/pages/second_page)

+You have now created a dynamic web application with multiple interconnected pages.
+Feels good, right? :)

+* High five your neighbours.

-To trigger the "need" for layouts we will now add a menu to one of the pages.
+Now, let's add a menu to connect the pages.
+This will trigger the need for something called "layouts"

-(Remember to include bootstrap, if you haven't yet.)
+Add this code and remember to include bootstrap, if you haven't yet (ask your coach).

 {% highlight html %}
 <nav class="navbar navbar-default">